Helsinki: Food

 As an important port city on the Baltic Sea, Helsinki has long been known for its fish food, and it has recently started to become one of the leading fish food capitals in Northern Europe.
 Helsinki's Market Square is especially known for its traditional herring market, which has been organized since 1743.
 Salmon is also a typical Helsinki fish dish, both fried and souped.
 The most prestigious restaurants specializing in seafood include Restaurant Fisken på Disken.

-Helsinki is currently experiencing a period of booming food culture, and it has developed into an internationally acclaimed food city, receiving recognition for promoting food culture.
+Helsinki is currently experiencing a period of booming food culture, and it has developed into an internationally acclaimed food city, receiving recognition for promoting food culture; the city's gastronomy is considered unique, because many restaurants offers, in addition to fish dishes, reindeer, elk, and even bear meat.
 The local food culture is made up of cuisines from around the world and the fusions they form.
 Various Asian restaurants such as Chinese, Thai, Indian and Nepalese are particularly prominent in Helsinki's cityscape, but over the past couple of years, restaurants serving Vietnamese food have been very popular.
 Sushi restaurant buffets have also made their way into the city's restaurant offerings in one fell swoop.
 The third prominent trend is restaurants serving pure local food, many of which specialize primarily in serving pure Nordic flavors.
 In past years Middle Eastern food culture rose in its popularity.
 Especially Helsinki's eastern part offers many different options for Middle Eastern cuisine lovers.
-Also, the Russian cuisine is still persistent in these days, one of which is the Finnish version of blinis, a thick pancakes that are usually fried in a cast iron pan.
+There is also some touches of Russian cuisine, one of which is the Finnish version of blinis, a thick pancakes that are usually fried in a cast-iron pan.
 One of the most significant food culture venues in Helsinki is the general public area known as Teurastamo in the Hermanni district, which operated as the city's slaughterhouse between 1933 and 1992, to which the name of the place also refers.

 A nationwide food carnival called Restaurant Day (Ravintolapäivä) has begun in Helsinki and has traditionally been celebrated since May 2011.
 The purpose of the day is to have fun, share new food experiences and enjoy the common environment with the group.